Hannah Flagg Gould: Style and themes

 Of her poetry, a writer in the Christian Examiner remarked that it was "impossible to find fault.
 It is so sweet and unpretending, so pure in purpose and so gentle in expression that criticism is disarmed of all severity and engaged to say nothing of it but good.
 It is poetry for a sober, quiet, kindly-affectioned Christian heart.
 It is poetry for a united family circle in their hours of peace and leisure.
 For such companionship it was made, and into such it will find, and has found, its way".
 One of her more popular verses, A Name in the Sand, was often mis-attributed to better-known authors, such as Charles Dickens and George D. Prentice.

 According to Griswold (1852), her most distinguishing characteristic was sprightliness.
 Her poetical vein seldom rose above the fanciful, but in her vivacity there was both wit and cheerfulness.
 She needed apparently but the provocation of a wider social inspiration to become very clever and apt in jeux d'esprit and epigrams, as a few specimens which found their way into the journals amply indicated.
 It was however in such pieces as "Jack Frost", "The Pebble and the Acorn", and other effusions devoted to graceful details of nature, or suggestive incidents in life, that the public recognised the graceful play of her muse.
-No outdoor forms of life were too simple or too tiny forher to notice.
+No outdoor forms of life were too simple or too tiny for her to notice.
 She made things of nature think and speak as if they were real persons.
 Often by a dainty touch, or lively prelude, gentle raillery revealed itself, and in this respect, Gould manifested a decided individuality.
 Gould seemed as fond as Aesop or La Fontaine of investing every thing in nature with a human intelligence.
 It was surprising to see how frequently and how happily birds, insects, trees, flowers, and pebbles were made her colloquists.